JoshuaCWebDeveloper/genai-node-red/README.md

     -   **Description**: Develop a context menu that provides additional configuration options for nodes directly on the canvas.
     -   **Priority**: Medium
     -   **Technical Requirements**: Implement UI components that allow users to access and modify node settings through a context-sensitive menu.

-#### Epic: Flow Management Enhancements

--   **FME-01**: Creation of New Flows and Subflows
-    -   **Description**: Allow users to create new flows and subflows within the application to manage complex projects efficiently.
-    -   **Priority**: High
-    -   **Technical Requirements**: Develop functionalities that enable the creation and management of modular flows and subflows.

-#### Epic: Data Persistence and Management

--   **DPM-01**: Saving Flows to `flows.json`
-    -   **Description**: Integrate with the Node-RED API to save the current state of flows to a `flows.json` file.
-    -   **Priority**: High
-    -   **Technical Requirements**: Implement features that interact with Node-RED's backend API to save and retrieve flow data, ensuring user progress is not lost.

 ### Scrum Board